 No they don't .
 Mine broke on my 2001 sportage and didn't do any damage.
 This is due to the fact that the engine is called a "non-interference" motor.
 At no time can the valve hit a piston (in theory) because the valve travel is not enough to ever hit the piston.

 How does stitching effect the distance a soccer ball will travel?

-When a base is hit the distance it will travel depends on its speed?
+When a baseball is hit, the distance it will travel depends on its speed.